keboola/developers-docs/extend/component/code-patterns/index.md

 - is a special type of the [Component](/extend/component/).
 - implements the [Generate Action](/extend/component/code-patterns/interface#generate-action).
 - use the [Configuration Format](/extend/component/code-patterns/interface#configuration-format).
-- the generated code is written in the [JSON output format](/extend/component/code-patterns/interface#output-json-format).
+- the generated code is written in the [Output Format](/extend/component/code-patterns/interface#output-format).

 ## Next Steps